Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Rituximab injection is used alone or with other medicines to treat a type of cancer called non-Hodgkin's lymphoma (NHL).
+Rituximab injection is used alone or together with other medicines to treat a type of cancer called non-Hodgkin's lymphoma (NHL).
+It is also used in combination with other cancer medicines to treat mature B-cell non-Hodgkin's lymphoma (NHL) and mature B-cell acute leukemia (B-AL).
 It helps the immune system destroy cancer cells.
 Rituximab injection is a monoclonal antibody.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: